CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 1. COMPROMISED – This project has a prevailing and substantial security compromise
     * Project has removed from the index due to security issues that have prevailed for a substantial time.
-    * The project is expected to revert to it's previous state after the offending issues have been resolved or mitigated.
+    * The project is expected to revert to its previous state after the offending issues have been resolved or mitigated.
     * (number of maintainers is not relevant)
 1. CUSTODY – This project is under custodianship
     * The project is deemed as important for the ecosystem, and needs a trusted maintainer
     * (number of maintainers is 0)
 1. DELISTED
     * The project has been removed from the ecosystem index due to extraordinary circumstances
-    * The project is expected to revert to it's previous state after the offending issues have been resolved or mitigated.
+    * The project is expected to revert to its previous state after the offending issues have been resolved or mitigated.
 1. DUAL-LIFE – The project is a core component in the language, with updates published in the language ecosystem as well
     * This project is maintained by the language core team itself.
     * The project is both published as part of the core language, and through the language ecosystem.